 My key resource is the published list of streams from the various Departments of Natural Resources in VA, WV, and MD.
 Folks can find water the exact same way I do - just read through the list and start working through it; going to the closest places first.
 Here's the Virginia list - prominently displayed on the VDGIF web site.
-They have these for all types of freshwater fish - all launched off the same page.
+They have these for all types of freshwater fish.
 Need Maryland?
 Here it is - I've already started to work through this list based on the distance from my home.

 Now, add the books.
 Flyfisher's Guide to Virginia is over 500 pages and probably covers over 100 locations in Virginia.
 That's a lifetime of fishing.
 Even Penrod's Potomac guide is huge.
 Gelso's book (Guide to Maryland Trout Fishing) is another great reference.
 The info is out there.

 Now add the other websites.
-For example, on WVAngler.com, click in the left area on any of the links titled "Fly Fishing Streams", C&R Bass Streams", etc. Detailed directions.
+For example, on the old WVAngler.com site, you could click in the left area on any of the links titled "Fly Fishing Streams", C&R Bass Streams", etc. Detailed directions.